Community Partnerships - Newfoundland & Labrador

 |

 The Fatbikes finally arrived in December, 2022.
 The Eastport Mechanics group spent 3 days assembling them.
 The HCS Bike Club in Eastport have started riding with both students (and some adults).
-There was also an enthusiastic group that participated in the first Adult Fatbike Ride in Glovertown in January, 2023.
+There is also an enthusiastic group that participate in the first Adult Fatbike Rides in Glovertown in the winter of 2023.
+The town of Glovertown Recreation group also launched a 'Try Fatbiking' program during its Winter Carnival.

 |